First-night-in-a-new-town excitement

 until I thought of little except waves

-For the first time, days passed without a thought for the dead friend
+For the first time, days passed without a thought for the

 So he visited while I slept,